Trump family: Mary Anne MacLeod Trump

 Born as Mary Anne MacLeod (1912–2000) in Tong, a small village near Stornoway, in the Western Isles of Scotland, she was a daughter of fisherman Malcolm MacLeod and Mary MacLeod (née Smith).
 At age 17, she immigrated to the United States with $50, and moved in with a sister before starting work as a maid in New York.
 Mary and Fred Trump met in New York and married in 1936, settling together in Queens.
 Mary became a U.S. citizen in 1942.
 While visiting Scotland in June 2008, Donald Trump said in part, "I think I do feel Scottish."

 Grandparents

 Frederick Trump

 In 1885, Donald Trump's grandfather, Friedrich Trump, emigrated from Kallstadt, Palatinate (then part of the Kingdom of Bavaria), to the United States at age 16.
 He anglicized his name to Frederick in 1892 when he became a U.S. citizen.
 During the Klondike Gold Rush, he amassed a fortune by opening a restaurant and hotel in Bennett and later Whitehorse, serving gold seekers on their way to the region; one biographer wrote that the business included a brothel, a portrayal Donald Trump has said was "totally false".

-On attempting to return, Frederick was exiled by Germany in 1905 for his lack of mandatory military service and not giving authorities notice before his 1885 departure; an appeal was denied.
+Returning on a visit to Kallstadt in 1901, Frederick fell in love with Elisabeth Christ.
+They were married in 1902, and moved back to the US.
+She became homesick so they returned to Germany.
+However, the authorities blocked his attempts to settle there and he was exiled by Germany in 1905 for his lack of mandatory military service and not giving authorities notice before his 1885 departure; an appeal was denied.
 He died in the first wave of the Spanish flu pandemic in 1918.
 After his death, his fortune was passed on to his wife and son.